jaretpr/User-Account-Creator/README.md

 # User Account Creator

 ## Description
-This PowerShell script creates a graphical user interface (GUI) for creating user accounts in Active Directory, creating necessary user folders, and adding the user to KnowBe4 for training purposes.
+This PowerShell script creates a graphical user interface (GUI) for creating user accounts in Active Directory, adding the necessary attributes to the Active Directory profile such as proxy addresses, mail, and display name.
+It also creates the required user folders and adds the user to KnowBe4 for training purposes.
 The script uses Selenium for automating the KnowBe4 user creation process.

 ## Features
 - GUI for user interaction